 Postwar, it was superseded by the improved VB-3/4 Razon3 which could be controlled in two dimensions.
 It did see service early in the Korean War, but the 1,000 lb warhead wasn't really powerful enough for taking out bridges, so the Air Force switched to the much larger VB-13 Tarzon.
 The Tarzon was based off the British Tallboy 12,000 lb bomb,4 and proved reasonably effective, although there were serious reliability issues, and safety concerns ended its career after an attempt to jettison a bomb from an aborted strike instead blew up the aircraft carrying it.
 The only other VB series bomb of any note was the VB-6 Felix, which was IR guided and intended to be used against steel mills and similar industrial sites, where it would home in on blast furnaces.
 None were ever used operationally.

 Compared with the American efforts, those of the rest of the world were fairly low-level.
 The British appear to have had no guided weapons program at all, a rather odd situation given their general tendency to throw at least some resources at any crazy idea which crossed Churchill's desk.
 The most likely explanation is that they had more or less abandoned precision bombing against land targets early in the war, and chose to fill the anti-shipping niche in other ways.
 The Italians and Soviets both did a few experiments with radio and IR guidance, but the power that came closest to being third in deployment of guided weapons was, weirdly, Japan.
 The Japanese had a major program that produced at least four different weapons, some of which came close to operational service.5 All were intended for attacking ships, obviously an overriding need for the late-war Japanese.
 The IR-guided Ke-Go bomb was developed by the IJN, while the IJA produced the I-Go series, with the Ki-147 I-Go-A and Ki-148 I-Go-B being large and small versions of the fairly standard radio-controlled rocket-propelled armor-piercing glide bomb.
 Most interesting was I-Go-C, which was apparently designed to home in on the noise or shock of guns being fired.
 According to my one source on the matter, tests were quite successful, but the war ended before it could see service.
 Finding corroboration for this has proven impossible, and it's even possible that this is the figment of someone's imagination, due to the lack of a similar American project in the postwar years.
-I've also run across rumors of a magnetically-guided bomb, intended to home in on the steel of ships, but again have no details.
+I've also run across rumors of a magnetically-guided bomb, intended to home in on the steel of ships, but again have no details, and find the concept even more dubious.

 Astute readers will notice that one major player has been neglected in the narrative so far.
 The US Navy had a guided weapons program of its own, which produced both some startling successes and some programs that raise questions about the sanity of all involved.
 We'll take a look at their weapons next time.